 |GNUR 5022||Science of Lactation and Infant Feeding||In person||Elective|

 Doctoral courses(GNUR 8000 or above): Non-degree seeking students may take one doctoral-level courses per semester (for a maximum of 2 classes).
 GNUR 8210 (fall semester) is recommended as a first course to take if you are considering the PhD program.
 If you are considering the DNP program, please contact the Assistant Director for Graduate Admissions and Financial Aid to inquire about space availability in a DNP core class.
 Note that you must meet the course pre-requisites for the class that you want to take; for most doctoral classes this means having a recent course in statistics.

 Applicants must contact faculty direclty for permission to enroll in doctoral level spring courses.
 Schedules can be found on the Registrar's page.

-Students who receive a failing grade (less than a B-) in a course as a visiting student will not be permitted to take additional courses in the School of Nursing.
+Students who receive a failing grade (less than a B-) in a course as a non-degree seeking student will not be permitted to take additional courses in the School of Nursing.

-If you do not have a degree from the University of Virginia already (or have not submitted a transcript for another admissions application within the past 6 months), you will need to have your BSN or MSN transcript send to the address below:
+If you do not have a degree from the University of Virginia already (or have not submitted a transcript for another admissions application within the past 6 months), you will need to have your degree transcript sent to the address below:

 University of Virginia School of Nursing